skip to main content

 Questions?

-We encourage residents to reach out with questions or concerns.
+We encourage residents to contact the town with any questions about the revaluation process.

-Additional updates will be shared through the website, social media, and public notices.
+Additional updates will be shared through the town website, social media channels, and public notices.